Eugene Omalla: Career

 He was selected for the 2025 European Athletics Indoor Championships in Apeldoorn where he won the gold medal with the Dutch team in the men's 4 × 400 metres relay.
 On 22 April 2025, he was named in the Dutch team for the 2025 World Athletics Relays in Guangzhou, China in May 2025.

 He competed at the 2025 World Athletics Relays in China in the Mixed 4 × 100 metres relay in May 2025.

 He was selected for the Dutch team for the 2025 World Athletics Championships in Tokyo, Japan and ran on the opening day in the mixed 4 × 400 metres relay, and again in the final as the Dutch team won the silver medal behind the United States.
 He then ran in the heats of the men's 400 metres without advancing to the semi-finals.
-He also ran at the championships in the men's 4 x 400 metres relay in both the preliminary round and the final.
+He also ran at the championships in the men's 4 × 400 metres relay in both the preliminary round and the final.

+Omalla ran 46.22 seconds to place fourth over 400 metres at the Dutch Indoor Athletics Championships in Appeldoorn in February 2026.
+He was selected for the Dutch relay pool at the 2026 World Athletics Indoor Championships in Poland in March 2026.
+He ran in the men's 4 × 400 metres relay on the last day of the championships, as the Dutch team placed fourth in the final.

+Omalla was included in the Dutch squad for the 2026 World Athletics Relays in Gaborone, Botswana, running as the men's 4 × 400 m team qualified for the 2027 World Championships.

+Competing at the 2026 European Athletics Championships in Birmingham, England in August, he was a semi-finalist in the 400 metres.
+At the championships, Omalla was a member of the Netherlands team which won the bronze medal in the men's 4 × 400 metres relay.